 Marta Kwiatkowska - Research Overview

-The main focus of my research over the past several years has been on quantitative verification of systems, and specifically probabilistic model checking techniques, with a recent shift towards synthesis from quantitative specifications.
-We have developed the internationally leading probabilistic model checker PRISM, which has been applied to several real-world case studies, with unusual behaviour discovered in some of these.
-More information is available from the PRISM website, the PRISM tool paper, and this book.
+The distinctive aspect of my work is its focus on probabilistic and quantitative verification techniques, with a recent shift towards synthesis from quantitative specifications.
+I led the development of the internationally leading probabilistic symbolic model checker PRISM, which has been applied to several real-world case studies, with unusual behaviour discovered in some of these.
+PRISM systematically explores a model of a system against properties such as "what is the worst case time to deliver an update from the sensor monitoring distance to the car ahead?" (for an intelligent vehicle) and "what is the expected power consumption during the first hour of operation?" (in a body-sensor network). ore information is available from the PRISM website, the PRISM tool paper, and this book.

 Research themes